LDA: Dimensionality Reduction

 \\ &=

-finding the eigenvectors corresponding to the largest eigenvalues
+eigenvectors corresponding to the largest eigenvalues of the matrix

 Back to Statistical Learning.